Aaleia/Guidehouse-1D/README.md

 #### *ACAPS MASTER DATASET* PREPROCESSING

-Before Preprocessing we made the following adjustments :
+Before preprocessing we made the following adjustments :

 - Removed all non-numerical values (e.g. postal code), except for Oblast (region)​
 - Removed data on wages, income, pension, and inflation​ since it was not relevant
 - Did not use food/fuel cost data, as it was too likely to be affected by other factors​
 - Removed data not available for every Oblast​
 - Removed data from Crimea and Ukraine overall​

+And we used the following methods :